 3. Role-Based Sidebar Navigation

-The sidebar showed “Tournament Management” and “Operations Workspace” to all users, including regular players who had no use for them.
+The sidebar displayed “Tournament Management” and “Operations Workspace” sections to every user, including regular players who had no operational responsibilities.

 SECONDARY_ITEMS = [